 How Much Weight Can a Horse Carry?

-Today it is difficult to fathom outside of a rare few draft horse pulling competitions just how strong horses really are, and how much they can carry - unless you are of course one of the lucky few to have seen horses pull your car, tractor, or even semi out of a ditch or snowbank.
+Today it is difficult to fathom outside of a rare few draft horse pulling competitions just how strong these animals really are and how much they can carry - unless you are of course one of the lucky few to have seen horses pull your car, tractor, or even semi out of a ditch or snowbank.
 Just how strong are horses?
-How much weight can a horse carry?
+How much weight can they carry?
 An answer that varies greatly by breed and circumstances, it is something we can all learn a little bit more about before hopping on the back of your boss's Shetland pony.

-200 years ago if you had a fast saddle horse, you would race it against your neighbors and friends' horses to see whose was the speediest.
+200 years ago if you had a fast saddle horse, you would race it against your neighbours and friends' to see whose was the speediest.
 The same occurred frequently among farmers and their draft horses.
-Whose horse could pull the most weight?
-And how far could they pull it?
+Whose could pull the most weight and how far could they pull it?
 These competitions spurred big egos, small bets, many quarrels and life-long bragging rights between their owners.
 What they also directly did was highlight the strongest, finest breeding stock and encouraged better breeding selection of draft horses such as the Percheron, Belgium, Shire and Suffolk Punch on a local and nationwide scale.

 Horse Pulling Contests

 Image courtesy of Dennis Jarvis via Flikr creative commons.